davidcortesortuno/paper-2018-chiral_magnonic_crystals/README.md

 metal wires on top of the sample.

-The periodicity in the sample depends on three factors: the periodicity parameter `a`, the width of the ferromagnetic material `w` and the width of the heavy metal wires `w_D`.
+The periodicity in the sample depends on three factors: the periodicity parameter `a`, the width of the ferromagnetic material `w` and the width `w_D` of the heavy metal wires, which induce a periodic interfacial DMI.

-The simulations are specified for the limiting case `a=w` which is a ferromagnet with periodic heavy metal wires on top, which induce a periodic interfacial DMI.
-Accordingly, the system is solely determined by `a` and the heavy metal widths `w_D` (CHECK)

 For example, for a system with `a=100 nm`, if we specify the heavy metal widths as `w_D=a/2`, we obtain the pattern: